 - The Nicknamer: Calls Rick "the ringleader", Daryl "the archer", Michonne "samurai", and Carl "the kid".

-- Oh, Crap: When he recognizes the machete with the red handle.
+- Oh, Crap!: When he recognizes the machete with the red handle.

-- Perma Stubble: Which is growing to be a Beard of Evil.
+- Perma-Stubble: Which is growing to be a Beard of Evil.

 - Smug Snake: Thinks he's clever and more dangerous than Rick.
 It becomes clear that he's not.

 - The Sociopath: Though he appears to view himself as a Sociopathic Hero resorting to I Did What I Had to Do.
 He's fooling absolutely no one.

-Portrayed by: Denise Crosby
+Portrayed By: Denise Crosby

 - Evil Redhead: Redhead and evil.